Protecting our native birds

 Bird Protection Areas

-Bird Protection Areas are required to be established at Whiorau Reserve, Bishop Park, HW Shortt Park and a small area of rock in Sorrento Bay as part of the consent conditions for the Tupua Horo Nuku project.
-These areas provide nesting opportunities for kororā (little blue penguins) and protect the nesting sites of tōrea pango (variable oystercatchers) and other native seabirds that may be displaced due to construction
+Bird Protection Areas have been established at Whiorau Reserve, Bishop Park, HW Shortt Park and a small area of rock in Sorrento Bay as part of the consent conditions for the Tupua Horo Nuku project.
+These areas provide nesting opportunities for kororā (little blue penguins) and protect the nesting sites of tōrea pango (variable oystercatchers) and other native seabirds that may be displaced due to construction.

-Establishing the Bird Protection Area in Whiorau Reserve will involve construction of a 1.2m high wooden fence.
-The fence will separate the road and the shared path from the Reserve and the kororā that live there.
+The Bird Protection Area in Whiorau Reserve includes a 1.2m high wooden fence to separate the road and the shared path from the Reserve and the kororā that live there.
 It will help prevent kororā from walking onto the road at night and it will help keep dogs on the path and out of the area.

 Whiorau Reserve BPA - Plan